 - For more color, add a couple Tablespoons of shredded carrot

-- For a milder onion flavor, use spring onions or chives instead of yellow or red onion
+- For a milder onion flavor, use green onions or chives instead of yellow or red onion

 How to use it

-- Roll it into a tortilla along with a couple lettuce leaves
+- Roll it into a tortilla wrap along with a couple lettuce leaves

 - Serve it in a hollowed tomato or romaine leaf